Introduction to Stock Index Trading

 2. Better trends because movements are based on stock market moves

 The other factor that makes the indices keep moving up is that, the stocks being tracked are blue chip companies, the most profitable companies chosen and selected from the most profitable industries & sectors of their respective economy.
-This means these are the most lucrative stocks in any particular stock market exchange - and in general the best, their share price will keep moving up because these companies keep turning a good profit.
-Therefore even the indices tracking these top stocks will in general keep moving up.
+This means these are the most lucrative stocks & shares in any given stock market exchange - and in general the best, their share price will keep moving up because these companies keep turning a good profit.
+Therefore even the indexes tracking these top shares will in general keep moving up.

-Another thing also is that companies listed on an index are constantly getting reviewed, if a company stops meeting the growth and profitability requirements it is removed from the index and another profitable company replaces it, henceforth meaning these indices will keep moving up as at any one time they represent the best companies.
+Another thing is that the companies on an index are always being checked.
+If a company no longer meets the requirements for growth and profit, it is taken off the index and replaced by another company that is doing well.
+This means the indices will keep going up because they always represent the best companies.

 Moves are less volatile and more robust